Mariyah-Curb/comp163-personal-portfolio/README.md

 A python code demonstrating coding abilities and the personal portfolio of me

 #Features
-Personal profile
+Personal profile,
-Academic profile
+Academic profile,
-Current courses
+Current courses,
-Contact list
+Contact list,
-Skills and Hobbies
+Skills and Hobbies,
 Finiancial overview

 #How to run